bazbt3/10cbazbt3/docs/20-usage.md

 ### `r = Reply`:
 Reply comes after 'mentions' here for 2 reasons:

 * Mentions is *very* incomplete.
-It returns the API server response, but extracts nothing meaningful from it.
+It now returns a post id, unformatted poster id, and the post text.
-* The 10C Blurbs screen currently has an anchor with each post - hovering over it gives a post number.
+* The 10C site Blurbs screen currently has an anchor with each post - hovering over it gives a post number.
 Use that until this application works!

 1. Type `r`, press [enter],
 1. Read the prompt,